maalja/Chatbot/README.md

 # Chatbot

-a web-based chatbot using Flask and deep learning techniques.
+A web-based chatbot using Flask and deep learning techniques.
 The chatbot is trained on a dataset of categories (intents), pattern and responses, and can respond to a wide range of user queries.

 The chatbot is trained using a deep learning model.
 The model is a special artificial neural network (ANN) that is trained  to classify which category the user’s message belongs to and then we will give a random response from the list of responses.
 The model is trained using the Keras library.